HAIN (The Hain Celestial Group Inc.): Time to Pay Attention? - The Dwinnex

-After finishing at $18.97 in the prior trading day, The Hain Celestial Group Inc. (NASDAQ: HAIN) closed at $18.57, down -2.11%.
-In other words, the price has decreased by $-0.40 from its previous closing price.
-On the day, 743681 shares were traded.
-HAIN stock price reached its highest trading level at $19.13 during the session, while it also had its lowest trading level at $18.43.
+The price of The Hain Celestial Group Inc. (NASDAQ: HAIN) closed at $18.35 in the last session, down -4.03% from day before closing price of $19.12.
+In other words, the price has decreased by -$0.77 from its previous closing price.
+On the day, 1131084 shares were traded.
+HAIN stock price reached its highest trading level at $18.89 during the session, while it also had its lowest trading level at $17.88.

 Sponsored